Alfresco/docs-alfresco/enterprise-viewer/latest/config/files/index.md

 ### OpenContent Properties

 OpenContent properties related to AEV are located in the `universal-defaults.properties` file.
 Any of these properties can be overridden if desired in the `opencontent-override-placeholders.properties` file.
-See the [OpenContent Property Overrides](/content-accelerator/latest/configure/oc-property-overrides) page for more information.

 ### Default Properties